-The Company has been assessed for the Annual General Meeting Quality Assessment of the Listed Company ("AGM Checklist") Year 2021 conducted by the Thai Investors Association, the company has received an evaluation result of 98 scores, which is very good.
+The Company has been assessed for the Annual General Meeting Quality Assessment of the Listed Company ("AGM Checklist") Year 2022 conducted by the Thai Investors Association, the Company has received an evaluation result in a full score of 100, which was excellent.

-The Company received the Sustainability Disclosure Acknowledgement Award 2021 conducted by the Thaipat Institute.
-The Company realizes and gives importance to the dissemination of operating information, which covers economic, social and environmental or ESG (Environmental, Social and Governance) in addition to financial information, in the form of Sustainability Report, which is beneficial to every group of stakeholders and the development of the organization for long-term sustainability.
+The Company received the Sustainability Disclosure Acknowledgement Awards 2022 conducted by the Thaipat Institute, as the Company realizes and gives importance to the dissemination of operating information in addition to financial information, which covers economic, social and environmental or ESG (Environmental, Social, and Governance), which is beneficial to every group of stakeholders and the development of the organization for long-term sustainability.